Critical Steps Every Agency Should Take to Transition LUPAs to PDGM

 LUPA under the PDGM Influence

 Under PDGM, LUPA thresholds will be based on clinical grouping and episode timing.
 New LUPA episodes, which will be evaluated annually by CMS, will range from two to six visit thresholds and vary across the clinical groupings.
-There will be a different visit threshold for each of the new 432 home health resource groups (HHRGs).
-In addition, the potential of a LUPA will now be in each 30-day payment period within the 60-day episode of care.
+Now, there will be a different visit threshold for each of the new 432 LUPA home health resource groups (HHRGs).
+In addition, LUPA potential will now be in each 30-day payment period within the 60-day episode of care.

-Historically, typical diagnoses that may be prone to LUPA include heart failure, COPD, diabetes, and a range of other diagnoses that are high risk for hospitalization.
-However, under the PDGM guidance as provided by Medicare, the following is a summary of the visit thresholds and related number of HHRGs and top clinical groups:
+Historically, typical diagnoses prone to LUPA include heart failure, COPD, diabetes, and a range of diagnoses with a high risk for hospitalization.
+However, the PDGM guidance provided by Medicare provides a new range.
+The following LUPA threshold table provides a summary of the visit thresholds and related number of HHRGs and top clinical groups:

-For your agency to be truly ready for the implementation of this new structure, it is imperative that you understand the impact PDGM will have on your LUPAs prior to this change.
-This preparation includes conducting an intense review of your current LUPAs as well as understanding the impact that 30-day periods of care will have when PDGM is implemented.
+For your agency to be truly ready for the implementation of this new structure, begin analysis now.
+It is imperative that prior to this change you understand the impact the new model will have on your LUPAs.
+This preparation includes conducting an intense review of your current LUPAs.
+In addition, the review will further your understanding of the impact that 30-day periods of care will have after the model is implemented.

 STEP ONE: Conduct an Internal LUPA Review

-To understand factors that are causing LUPAs in your patient population well in advance of 2020, your PDGM committee should randomly review a percentage of LUPA episodes with varying diagnoses monthly for the next three to four months.
+First, understand factors that are causing LUPAs in your patient population well in advance of 2020.
+Your PDGM committee should begin now by randomly reviewing a percentage of LUPA episodes with varying diagnoses.
+Continue this review process monthly for the next three to four months.

 The review process should consider the following questions:

-- Was the episode front-loaded at start of care (SOC) and resumption of care (ROC) to potentially reduce the chance for rehospitalization?
-Note: Front loading is typically at least three visits within the first seven days of care.
+Was the episode front-loaded at the start of care (SOC) and resumption of care (ROC)?
+As you know, this could potentially reduce the chance of rehospitalization.
+Note: Frontloading is typically at least three visits within the first seven days of care.

-- Was homebound status confirmed correctly at SOC and was the patient-stated goal utilized to drive the plan of care?
+Homebound status: was it confirmed correctly at SOC?
+Did t home health team utilize the patient-stated goal to drive the plan of care?

 Examples may include:

-From the findings of your internal LUPA review process, analyze your results and identify whether the LUPA could have been avoided.
-Investigate trends in avoidable versus unavoidable LUPA cases.
-Start developing processes to correct avoidable LUPAs and begin educating your staff on these best practices for care.
+From the findings of your internal LUPA review process, first, analyze your results and identify whether the LUPA could have been avoided.
+Second, investigate trends in avoidable versus unavoidable LUPA cases.
+Finally, start developing processes to correct avoidable LUPAs and begin educating your staff on these best practices for care.

 STEP TWO: Know the Impact of 30-day Periods of Care

-It’s imperative to begin thinking about the management of PDGM 30-day periods of care.
+It’s imperative to begin thinking about the management of PDGM visit utilization in 30-day periods of care.
 For example, for LUPA visits of two or less in a second 30-day period, determine if this low visit count is impacting clinical outcomes.
 Then consider how moving those one or two visits into the first 30-day period would impact the patient’s outcomes.
-It’s possible that the first 30-day care plan with the additional visits might produce better outcomes and the second 30-day period may not be needed and not transform into a LUPA.
+Certainly, it is possible that the first 30-day care plan with additional visits might produce better outcomes.
+In this case, the second 30-day period may not be needed and will not transform into a LUPA.

 One way to analyze your risk for LUPAs within the second 30-day period would be to look at your organization’s 2017 data.
-This will give insight into which 30-day periods and what types of episodes would fall into LUPA categories in a PDGM environment.
-This type of impact analysis can help agencies understand what their strengths and weaknesses are moving forward.
-Sometimes a LUPA is inevitable, so it is important to consider the big picture as you think about your 2020 case-mix strategy.
+First, compare previous data with what it may look like in the new payment model with the use of a LUPA threshold calculator.
+This will give insight into which 30-day periods and what types of episodes would fall into LUPA home health categories in a PDGM environment.
+Moreover, this type of impact analysis can help agencies understand what their strengths and weaknesses are moving forward.
+Sometimes a LUPA is inevitable.
+So, it is important to consider the big picture as you think about your 2020 case-mix strategy.

 Under PDGM, with a 30-day period to assess and treat a patient efficiently, we should front-load these patients with three visits in the first seven days of care.
-Organizations should utilize the comprehensive SOC assessment to determine the need for additional disciplines and obtain orders quickly to support the patient’s needs.
-If remote patient monitoring is available this will also be a vital tool to help manage the 30-day period.
+Similarly, organizations should utilize a comprehensive SOC assessment to determine the need for additional disciplines and obtain orders quickly to support the patient’s needs.
+If remote patient monitoring is available, this will also be a vital tool to help manage the 30-day period.